1. ENTRY VISA

 Depending on citizenship, an entry visa to Costa Rica may be needed.
-The UPEACE Department of Academic Administration (DAA) will assist students with restricted nationalities and those that require Consular entry visas to obtain all proper documentation from the Directorate General of Immigration in Costa Rica.
+The Visa Officer at the UPEACE Office of the Registrar and Academic Administration will assist students with restricted nationalities and those that require Consular entry visas to obtain all proper documentation from the Directorate General of Immigration in Costa Rica.

-Detailed information about country classification and the entry requirements of different nationalities is available on the website of the Directorate General of Immigration:
+Detailed information about country classification and the entry requirements of different nationalities is available on the website of the Directorate General of Immigration.
+Access it here.

 In reference to all official documentation, the following definitions may be helpful: